CogniFit is thrilled to showcase another of its brain training games – Melodic Tennis!

 - The Interoceptive process creates representations about our body, like its position or orientation.

-Our eyes take in what’s around us and processes the information, while our body (haptic system) usues touch and physical sensations to add more information to the impressive mountain of insintanious calcusations and outcomes.
-WIthout Spatial Perception, we wouldn’t even be able to open doors easily (if at all).
+Our eyes take in what’s around us and processes the information, while our body (haptic system) uses touch and physical sensations to add more information to the impressive mountain of instantaneous calculations and outcomes.
+Without Spatial Perception, we wouldn’t even be able to open doors easily (if at all).